CristianodePaula/Portfolio/README.md

 ## 🚀 Starting

+Welcome to another project!
+This time, a professional portfolio full of visuals.
+Hope you like it!

 ## 🎬 Methods

 This project uses framer-motion animation resources, built in a traditional way.
 As an exercise, i preferred without using styled-coponents or other css features.
 To get the results it was necessary to combine inline and exported framer-motion, avoiding conflicts.